UniFormal/uniformal.github.io/doc/tutorials/prototyping/index.md

 * go to the jEdit plugin called `console`
 * choose `mmt` as the console language
 * type `server on 8080` in the console (or some other port number)
-* point your browser to [http://localhost:8080?http://mydomain.org/mmt-example?FOL]
+* point your browser to [](http://localhost:8080?http://mydomain.org/mmt-example?FOL)

 #### Build and Serve the Archive

-To build your archive, use the command `build MYARCHIVE mmt-omdoc fol.mmt`.
+To build your archive, use the command `build myarchive mmt-omdoc fol.mmt`.
 This will build all `mmt` files in your archive and convert them into `omdoc` (which is the XML format that MMT uses internally, corresponding to the binary files produced by a compiler).
 The `omdoc` files are put into the folders `narration` (one `omdoc` file per source file) and `content` (one `omdoc` file per module in those source files).
 Additionally, index files for fast querying are placed in the folder `relational`.